stoicswe/bitcoin/README.md

 # bitcoin
 The earliest accessible commit to github for Bitcoin Core.
 Code has been replicated here for reference in order to work on the Yggdrasil Blockchain.
+Written in C/C++.
+This project was taken from commit hash: 4405b78d6059e536c36974088a8ed4d9f0f29898 in the [bitcoin core](https://github.com/bitcoin/bitcoin) repository.
+This is in no way maintained and serves only as a reference to the earlies commit to the bitcoin repo.